apraga/reproducible-sarek-germline/docs/src/advanced-tutorial.md

 By default, What is hidden in this command line More information about running sarek -[can be found here](https://nf-co.re/sarek/usage).

-TODO add user on a cluster (add example configuration to the code)

 ### Set sarek version

 Add `-r version` on the command-line.